ratal/mdfreader/README.md

 Graphical interface: mdfconverter (PyQt4&PyQt5)
 ==================================
 User interface in PyQt4 or PyQt5 to convert batch of files is part of package.
-You can launch it with command 'mdfconverter'.
+You can launch it with command 'mdfconverter' from shell.
 By right clicking a channel in the interface list, you can plot it.
 You can also drag-drop channels between columns to tune import list.
 Channel list from a .lab text file can be imported.
 You can optionally merge several files into one and even resample all of them.

 Others:
 =======